tomhendra/courses/19-testing-javascript/README.md

 There are some great libraries and abstractions for mocking your JavaScript modules during tests.
 The Jest testing framework has great mocking capabilities built-in for functions as well as entire modules.
 To really understand how things are working though, let’s implement some of these features ourselves.

 ### 4.1.
 Override Object Properties to Mock with Monkey-patching in JavaScript

+Mocking allows our tests to be deterministic and ensure that we will get the expected result every time.

+The most naïve approach to mocking in JavaScript is to override an object’s properties in the test.
+This is pretty simple and straightforward, but also fairly limited.
+In this lesson, we’ll monkey patch our `getWinner` function to always return the same winner every time the function is called.
+After the test is run, we’ll clean up the mock and assign the original function implementation back to `getWinner`.

 - We are using `getWinner` which we can imagine is a third party machine learning service that has a testing environment we don't control and is unreliable so we want to mock it out for tests.
 - We want to mock put this function so we don't have to run it in our tests.